Tung-Mow Yan: Education

 He graduated with a BS in physics in 1960 at National Taiwan University (NTU), an MS in physics at National Tsing Hua University (Hsinchu) in 1962, and earned a Ph.D. in physics in 1968 at Harvard University, under the supervision of Julian Schwinger.

 Research

 From 1970 to 2009 Yan worked at Cornell University, in particular the Cornell High-Energy Synchrotron Source and Laboratory for Elementary-Particle Physics (combined into the Cornell Laboratory for Accelerator-based Sciences and Education as of 2006).
-He became a professor in 19??.
-By 2010 he reached the status of professor emeritus in physics.
+He became a professor and in 2010 he reached the status of professor emeritus in physics.

 Other affiliations during Yan's life and work are: